maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 # Project Setup and Configuration

+In this module, you'll establish the foundation for your transit monitoring application by setting up the project structure, dependencies, and local Ignite cluster.
+A proper setup ensures you can focus on the core functionality in subsequent modules without environment-related interruptions.

+## Creating the Project Structure

-First, let's set up our project structure.
-You can either create it manually or clone our starter [repository](#).
+You can either create the project structure manually as you progress through the tutorial, or clone the starter [repository](https://github.com/maglietti/explore-ai3).
+We'll walk through the manual setup process to understand each component.

+### Maven Configuration

-We'll start by creating a Maven `pom.xml` file with our dependencies:
+Start by creating a Maven `pom.xml` file with the necessary dependencies for your application:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>